 Ethereum has been sparking conversation in the last year as it is coming up as the second-largest cryptocurrency after Bitcoin.
 However, unlike Bitcoin, Ethereum is a multi-trade platform used to “codify, decentralize, secure and trade just about anything”.

-Ethereum fell short just about $100 of hitting its all-time-high in January 2021 since 2018.
+Ethereum hit its all-time high of $4,891.70 on November 16th 2021 and it's currently trading under the $4000 mark.
 Ethereum poses many advantages over other conventional cryptocurrencies such as Bitcoin and rival currency Litecoin.
 It’s been widely adopted by companies and startups as a method of transaction and trading of things beyond cryptocurrencies.

 What Is Ethereum?

 The world’s second-largest cryptocurrency, known as Ethereum, is an open-source, decentralized software platform that initially launched in 2015, for its own cryptocurrency, Ether.
 On top of being a platform, it is also a programming language used for building, deploying, and using various applications, such as Microsoft’s partnership with ConsenSys.
 These applications usually don’t have a home for just a single computer but are distributed over multiple computers for more safe and secure infrastructure.